Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 HOD Head Of Department

-HOD stands for Head of Department, which is a leadership position within an organization that oversees a specific department or functional area.
+HOD stands for Head of Department, which is a leadership position within an organisation that oversees a specific department or functional area.

 The HOD is responsible for managing the day-to-day operations of their department, setting goals and objectives that align with the company’s overall mission and strategy, and ensuring that all employees within their department are working collaboratively to achieve those goals.